Do you own a sole proprietorship?

 - Adopt the Tax Structure You Want – LLCs can opt to be taxed as a sole proprietorship, partnership, as well as both the C and S Corporations.

-- Pass-Through Taxation – Essentially you can get away with not having to pay corporation taxes as the LLC isn’t considered to be a separate taxable entity by the IRS.
+- Pass-Through Taxation – Essentially you can get away with not having to pay corporate taxes as the LLC isn’t considered to be a separate taxable entity by the IRS.

 There are a lot of advantages to deciding to convert a sole proprietorship to LLC.
 You can boil them down to advantages in tax and the ability to defend your personal assets from legal action.